CyrilSharma/CS180-Project4/README.md

 ## PathManager

+#### Functionality

+Simple class that organizes paths for data files.

+#### Relationship

+This class can be used in any server-side class that refer to database in certain folders.

 ## PeopleView

+#### Functionality

+GUI that list users that the current user can message to.
+It differs depending on the user role
+- Customers can choose which store they want to message to and can block or be invisible to the stores.
+- Sellers can choose which customer they want to message to and pick which store they will use in order to contact the customer.
+  - They could also block customers or be invisible ot them.

+#### Relationship

+This GUI class is important to MessageGUI since this class offers a way for user to pick recipient for conversations.

 ## Query

+#### Functionality

+Basic class composed of object, function, and parameter.

+#### Relationship

+This class stores information in translator class and

 ## Role

+This class makes it much easier for translator to operate as all of necessary data can be stored in a single query class.

 #### Functionality

-Basic enum to separate between seller and customer or a deleted account
+Basic enum to separate between seller and customer or a deleted account.

 #### Relationship